23. Electric circuits

 Diode: one-way valve

 A diode is a circuit element that acts like a one-way valve.
 A diode only allows current to flow through in one direction.
-(On the circuit diagram, the direction that current can flow is in the same direction as the direction that the triangle points.)
+(On the circuit diagram, the direction that current can flow is in the same direction that the triangle points.)
 When connected in a DC circuit, a diode can prevent current from flowing if it is connected backwards.
 A light-emitting diode, LED, is a diode that also emits light.
 When connected into a circuit in the forward direction, current flows through and the LED lights up.
 When connected backwards, current is blocked and the LED remains off.
 This is shown in the video below.
 (Note that the voltage source is not shown in the video.)

 In an AC circuit, a diode allows current to flow in only one direction.
 It transmits through the positive current and blocks the negative current.
 We can see this effect in the video below as the LED only lights up when it allows current to flow through, every half cycle.